MUSHRA: Test items

-It is important to choose critical test items; items which are difficult to encode and are likely to produce artifacts.
-At the same time, the test items should be ecologically valid; they should be representative of broadcast material and not some synthetic signals especially designed to be difficult to encode.
-A method to choose critical material is presented by Ekeroot et al. who propose a ranking by elimination procedure.
-While this is a good way to choose the most critical test items, it does not ensure inclusion a variety of test items prone to different artifacts.
+It is important to choose critical test items.
+Specifically, items that are difficult to encode and are likely to produce artifacts.
+At the same time, the test items should be ecologically valid: they should be representative of broadcast material and not mere synthetic signals designed to be difficult to encode at the expense of realism.
+A method to choose critical material is presented by Ekeroot et al. who propose a ranking-by-elimination procedure.
+While this is effective at selecting the most critical test items, it does not ensure inclusion of a variety of test items prone to different artifacts.

-Ideally the character of a MUSHRA test item should not change too much for the whole duration of that item.
-Otherwise it can be difficult for the listener to decide on a rating if different parts of the items display different or stronger artifacts than others.
-Often shorter items lead to less variability than longer ones, as they are more stationary.
-However, even when trying to choose stationary items, ecologically valid stimuli will very often have sections that are slightly more critical than the rest of the signal.
-Thus, listeners who focus on different sections of the signal may evaluate it differently.
-In this case more critical listeners seem to be better in identifying the most critical regions of a stimulus than less critical listeners.
+Ideally, a MUSHRA test item should maintain similar characteristics for its entire duration (e.g. the use of consistent instrumentation in music or the same person's voice with similar cadence and tone in spoken audio).
+It can be difficult for the listener to decide on a unidimensional MUSHRA rating if some parts of the items demonstrate different artifacts or stronger artifacting compared to other parts, which is rendered more likely by large variations in the characteristics of the audio.
+Often, shorter items lead to less variability as they demonstrate greater stationarity (perceptual consistency and constancy).
+However, even when trying to choose stationary items, ecologically valid stimuli (i.e. audio that is likely to appear or similar to that likely to appear in real-world situations such as on radio) will very often have sections that are slightly more critical than the rest of the signal (examples include keywords in a speech or major phrases of music and are dependent on the stimulus type).
+Stationarity is important as listeners who focus on different sections of the signal tend to evaluate it differently.
+Listeners who are more analytical seem to be better at identifying the most critical regions of a stimulus than those who are less analytical.